ReallyFloppyPenguin/basic-shell/README.md

 Here's the [wiki](https://github.com/potato-pack/basic-shell/wiki)

 ## Remember
-  * it is only basic
+  * It is only basic
   so don't expect parallel processing or compiling or anything like that.

-  * this is not intended for industrial use.
+  * This is not intended for industrial use.

+  * Also I am still developing this, meaning that somethings like the wiki are not currently implemented

-  * and this is currently in beta stages (still in development) so it may still produce error messages!
+  * And this is currently in beta stages (still in development) so it may still produce error messages!

 ## Basic Documentation
   First, install it.
   `pip install basic-shell`

   ```
   import basicshell
   shell = basicshell.Shell()